burlachenkok/burlachenkok.github.io/_posts/2023-08-04-Exploring-Python3-Technical.md

 The presented note contains a concise language tutorial, a description of several libraries, and a description of several profiling tools for Software Development for Linux/Posix OS and Windows OS Family.

-In case you have never worked on highly critical Software Development that needs to function optimally within an operating system, you may not be familiar with them at all.
+In case you have never worked on highly critical Software Development that needs to function optimally within an Operating System (OS), you may not be familiar with them at all.
 I hope this description will help to fill some gaps in the question of profiling.

 The total number of pages in the compiled PDF is **65**.
 It contains big margins and a lot of space was taken by code snippets, so please be not afraid of this number.